Nigerian National Museum

 The Nigerian National Museum is a national museum of Nigeria, located in the city of Lagos.
-The museum has a notable collection of Nigerian art, including pieces of statuary, carvings also archaeological and ethnographic exhibits.
+The museum has a notable collection of Nigerian art, including pieces of statuary, carvings, and archaeological and ethnographic exhibits.
 Of note is a terracotta human head known as the Jemaa Head (c.
 900 to 200 BC), part of the Nok culture.
 The piece is named after Jema'a, the village where it was discovered.
 The museum is located at Onikan, Lagos Island, Lagos State.
 The museum is administered by the National Commission for Museums and Monuments.

 History

 In July 1948, the first architectural sketches of the museum were submitted to a conference on museum policy in Nigeria.
 The museum was founded in 1957 by the English archaeologist Kenneth Murray.
 The main purpose of constructing this museum was to preserve different historical artifacts of Nigeria.
 Kenneth Murray had collected several traditional masks from Cross River State, these masks were displayed in the museum.
 During the first decade of the museum's existence, the British Museum gave the Nigerian National Museum two plaques and other artifacts.
 In 2018, a virtual tour of the museum was added using an adapted version of Google Street View along with other tourist sites in Nigeria.